-- 1. Click Settings on the sidebar and Status on the navigation bar. - 2.
+- 1. Click Settings on the side menu. - 2.
 On the Status page, click Reboot.

 You can also reboot the decoder from the Network Settings page.
 See Configuring Network Settings.

 Taking a System Snapshot

 Taking a system snapshot can be useful for troubleshooting and may be forwarded to Haivision Technical Support if you are requesting technical support.